 The Department of Labor launched its Retirement Savings Education Campaign (RSEC) in July 1995 to help women, minorities and small businesses take steps to save for a secure retirement.
 RSEC has information for employees, small businesses, and employers about saving for retirement and the tools to get started.

 In 1997, the Savings Are Vital to Everyone’s Retirement Act, known as the SAVER Act, was enacted, directing the Department of Labor to continue its retirement savings education and outreach program.
 In addition, the SAVER Act directed the Department to convene three National Summits on Retirement Savings to be co-hosted by the White House and Congress.
 The first summit, focusing on the challenges to saving for retirement, was held on June 4-5, 1998.
 The second summit, focusing on advancing generational prosperity, was held on February 27 – March 1, 2002.
 The third summit, focusing on trends, challenges and opportunities in saving for your golden years, was held on March 1-2, 2006.
-For more information on the Summits, including the materials from the Summits, visit the National Summit on Retirement Savings Web site.
+For more information on and materials from the Summits, visit our National Summit on Retirement Savings page.

 To mark the fifth anniversary of the Retirement Savings Education Campaign, the Department unveiled a new campaign logo and slogan, Saving Matters, designed to more effectively reach its audiences and help change their attitudes and behavior towards saving.

 The Department also presented the Oseola McCarty Super Saver Award to recognize low-income wage earners who have successfully prepared for the cost of retirement through saving and investing.
 DOL presented the award to inspire others by shining a spotlight on these individuals.